 Another thing to consider is the way that people learn.
 Ever heard the phrase “everyone learns differently?”
 It’s true.
 Depending on who you ask, there are at least three key ways that people learn; by listening, by watching and by physically doing something.
 Therefore using different styles of content can help you engage those people with different styles of learning.

 Think about this training program you’re undertaking with us.. it’s not just words right?
-If you keep a balance of audio, visual and written content in your templates, all those learning style bases are covered.
+If you keep a balance of audio, visual and written content in your workflows, all those learning style bases are covered.

-Think about using a video guide that shows someone how to correctly perform that task before completing it on their checklist.
+Think about using a video guide that shows someone how to correctly perform that task before completing it on their workflow run.
 They can run through the actions of how to perform the task properly, listen to the instructions spoken in the video and pause it or watch it over and over again to perfect it.

 A picture (or a diagram) speaks a thousand words.
-Think about adding an image of a flow-chart to your template, or an image of how an object should look when it’s packaged properly or how someone’s uniform should be worn.
+Think about adding an image of a flow-chart to your workflow, or an image of how an object should look when it’s packaged properly or how someone’s uniform should be worn.

 Outlining your process in words is perhaps the easiest way for many people to explain how to work through a process.
-In your template editor you’ll find lots of ways to highlight and embellish your words with some handy text editing tools.
+In your workflow editor you’ll find lots of ways to highlight and embellish your words with some handy text editing tools.

 Adding content widgets step by step

 This is easy as 1, 2 (no 3 needed!)
 No really!
 Have we told you about the #NoCodeRevolution?
 We mentioned it in an earlier lesson, but don’t worry if you can’t remember that just now, you’ve been learning a lot young Jedi…

 All you need to do to add content widgets is drag and drop them into place and start using them.
 Simple as that.
 No lesson needed.

 Pro Tip: Collapse the form fields widgets if you’re only working on adding content fields.